 IRA contribution limits are set by the IRS to determine how much money you can contribute to your account.

-In this video, Joe DiDomenico, Director of Retirement Services at Yieldstreet, goes over what the contribution limits are for IRAs.
+In this video, Joe DiDomenico, Founder of WealthFlex, goes over what the contribution limits are for IRAs.

 You can make contributions to IRA accounts as long as you have ‘earned income’.
 This is any money that is earned either working for an employer or through self-employment.
 Earned income also includes spousal income if you file jointly.
 Earned income is different from dividends or rental income from an investment property, which are deemed passive income.